SuryaDev-Reddy/MnistDigitClassifier/README.md

 ## **Baseline Model with Multilayer Perceptrons**

 To build a multilayer perceptron model, we flatten our 28 by 28 pixel images into a single 784 length vector for each image.
 We then change the grayscale values from 0-255 to 0-1 to make things easier on our neural network.
 (Normalization) Finally, we change the categories 1-9 into a binary matrix.
-Our current neural network structure is as follows:
+The current neural network structure is as follows:

 Visible Layer (784 Inputs) >> Hidden Layer (784 Neurons) >> Output Layer (10 Outputs)